The No Nap Transition

 They consistently stop falling asleep at nap time – despite the most perfectly conducive sleep environment, naps being regularly offered at the right times, and a predictable pre-nap routine.

 As our babies become big kids, their natural drive to sleep during the day lessens.
-They may still need the sleep very much, but they also need their grownups to help make it as easy as possible for them to attain this midday sleep.
-Consider these three areas if naps are being missed to determine if your child is truly ready for this transition.
+However, it’s possible that they may still need the sleep very much, but they also need their grownups to help make it as easy as possible for them to attain this midday sleep.

 Environment: